ISISComputingGroup/lewis-ess/docs/developer_guide/contributing.rst

 More Examples
 -------------

-More example devices and interfaces are provided in the `examples <../plankton/examples>`__ directory
+More example devices and interfaces are provided in the ``plankton.examples`` directory.